 - mold remediation and specialized cleaning

 PROTECTIVE ENCLOSURES.
 Many items are put into protective enclosures as part of an ongoing program to minimize wear and damage to the collections.
 These include:

 - encapsulations—enclosing materials completely in a protective covering meant to remain in place

-- simples and complex boxes—constructing custom-made boxes from sturdy and attractive materials
+- boxes—constructing custom-made boxes from sturdy and attractive materials

 - portfolios—creating custom portfolios for unbound collections